alfonsof/terraform-aws-examples/code/11-loops-example/README.md

     set AWS_SECRET_ACCESS_KEY=<your_secret_access_key>
     ```

+* Initialize working directory.

-* The first command that should be run after writing a new Terraform configuration is the terraform `init command` in order to initialize a working directory containing Terraform configuration files.
+  The first command that should be run after writing a new Terraform configuration is the `terraform init` command in order to initialize a working directory containing Terraform configuration files.
 It is safe to run this command multiple times.

   ```bash
   terraform init